Chicago Area Beneficiary Representation Lawyers

 The death of a loved one is often not easy or simple.
 Family members of the deceased will want to be sure their loved one’s last wishes are carried out correctly, and unfortunately, this does not always happen.
 Whether the failure to follow the instructions set down in a will or trust happens because of malicious intent or carelessness, beneficiaries may need to take legal action to address these issues.
 By working with an attorney who is experienced in estate administration, they can protect their rights and their loved one’s wishes.

-The lawyers at The Gierach Law Firm, LLC have been working with families for more than 30 years to create estate plans, and we understand the importance of providing detailed instructions for how a person’s assets should be distributed to their beneficiaries.
+The lawyers at the Gierach Law Firm have been working with families for more than 30 years to create estate plans, and we understand the importance of providing detailed instructions for how a person’s assets should be distributed to their beneficiaries.
 When these instructions are not being carried out, we can help beneficiaries take the right steps to protect their loved one’s legacy.

 Representation of Beneficiaries in Matters Involving Wills and Trusts

 A person who is named as the executor or personal representative of an estate is tasked with making a complete inventory of the deceased person’s assets and distributing those assets to the person’s beneficiaries.
 Similarly, a trustee will manage assets held in a trust and distribute them to beneficiaries according to instructions provided by the trust maker.
 Beneficiaries may become concerned about the management or distribution of their loved one’s assets in a variety of situations, including: